lucasDNS9/Ribes_lab/ATACseq/README.md

 - Import datasets containing the Differentially Open Regions (DORs) between timepoints (Wild-types between iPSCs at day 0 and organoids at day 4 and day 7).
 These datasets are generated with the code dataset.py and filtering.py (cf. above)
 - Define the list of columns (their names) containing the p-values of the different time-comparisons and fold-change of the different time-comparisons (they have to be in the same order: comparison_1 > comparison_2 > comparison_3).
 This has to be adapted to the specificities of your dataset.
 #### Section 2: Classification function
+The function classifies each DORs into one 'profil of opening' according to the results of DESeq analysis between the different timepoint comparisons.
+For each comparisons, the function check wheter theiir is a significant difference (based on a p-value threshold and a fold-change threshold) and associate a letter: 'o'=more opened compared to the reference group, 'c'=more closed compared to the reference group, and 'n'=no significant differences.
+The reference group is define during DESeq analysis (cf.corresponding folder on GitHub).
+Function: **classification(data, p_comparisons, fc_comparisons, p=0.01, fc=math.log2(1.5))** \
+- data: dataset containing the chromatin regions ('chr:start-end') and the DESeq results (p-values and fold-change) for each time comparisons.
+The function will create a new columns to this dataset containing the 'opening profils'
+- p_comparisons: list of the columns containing the p-value of the different time-comparisons
+- fc_comparisons: list of the columns containing the fold-change of the different time-comparisons
+- p: p-value threshold of significance (significant if p-value < threshold), the default value is 0.01.
+- fc: fold-change